Music Policy Forum

 Emily White

-Presentation: What's on Tap in Washington State
+What's on Tap in Washington State?

 This region has a hard-earned reputation for advancing music policy at all levels of government.
 In this fast moving presentation, officials from the City of Seattle, King County and the State of Washington will provide short presentations to provide insight into WHAT State and Local government is doing and WHY they are doing it.